-With nearly 100 extra trains and over 300 extra buses, the easiest way to get to and from the first ever Coates Hire Newcastle 500 will be by public transport.
+With nearly 120 extra trains and hundreds of extra buses, the easiest way to get to and from the Coates Hire Newcastle 500 will be by public transport.

 Valid pre-purchased event tickets (single day or package types) include travel to and from Newcastle on public transport, even if you’re travelling from Sydney.

-Read the information below and visit transportnsw.info to plan your trip to the event.
+Read the information below and visit transportnsw.info/events to plan your trip to the event.

 PARK AND RIDE

 Two park & ride facilities will operate to help you get to the circuit from Stockton and Broadmeadow.
 There are almost 900 spaces available at McDonald Jones (Hunter) Stadium and up to 2,000 at Stockton Wharf.

 Fans can park at Stockton Wharf and catch the ferry across the Harbour to Queens Wharf, where Gate 1 access is a short walk away.
 Click here to book a space.

 Fans can park at McDonald Jones (Hunter) Stadium and catch a shuttle bus to get to the circuit.
 These shuttle buses will drop off and pick up from the interchange located on Honeysuckle Drive.
 From there, Gate 1 access is a 1.1km walk along the waterfront on Wharf Road.
 Click here to pre-book a space at the McDonald Jones (Hunter) Stadium Park & Ride.

 In addition to the regular timetable nearly 120 extra trains will run to help move crowds to and from Newcastle over the 3 days of the event, particularly in the early morning in time for race start and later in the evening to help fans get home.

 The closest station to the Coates Hire Newcastle 500 track is Newcastle Interchange on the Central Coast & Newcastle and Hunter Lines.